Developer-Linus/100_Days_Design/README.md

 On this day, the challenge was designing a checkout page.
 I took a challenge to design a payment page for a mobile.
 I researched on the best colors that depict security and trust for the page.
 Check on `day2.pdf` for the design.
 The prompt that guided me is `Design a credit card checkout form or page.
 Don't forget the important elements such as the numbers, dates, security numbers, etc.`

+## Day 3 - Landing page
+The prompt `What's the main focus?
+Is it for a book, an album, a mobile app, a SaaS product?
+Consider important landing page elements (Headlines, call-to-action buttons, typography, clarity, etc.)`.
+I researched on the best elements that are essential for landing page.
+Check `day3.pdf` for the design.